 Give in Person or Online

 Perhaps you have never considered the opportunity that you have to support gospel ministry work through your financial giving.
-We have a time during our Sunday service for an offering collection as well as an online avenue for giving.
+We have two deposit boxes in our auditorium, as well as an online avenue for giving.

 Giving is a Part of Our Worship